cofactoryai/textbase/README.md

 ```bash
 Path to the main.py file: examples/openai-bot/main.py # You can create a main.py by yourself and add that path here.
 NOTE: The path should not be in quotes
 ```
-Now go to the link in blue color which is shown on the CLI and you will be able to chat with your bot!
+Now go to the link in blue color which is shown on the CLI and you will be able to  your bot!
 ![Local UI](assets/test_command.png)

 ### `Other commands have been mentioned in the documentaion website.` [Have a look](https://docs.textbase.ai/usage) 😃!